About the Program

 Simulation Core

 The Simulation Core is a vital resource for training residents and fellows in the latest minimally invasive surgical techniques, and provides continuing education for practicing surgeons.
-As an AAALAC-accredited facility, we ensure all procedures are in compliance with federal and institutional guidelines.
+As an AAALAC-accredited facility, we ensure all procedures follow federal and institutional guidelines.
 The laboratories serve as a comprehensive resource for surgical learning and training residents and fellows in the latest minimally invasive surgical techniques, continuing medical education for practicing surgeons, and core laboratory support for CME organizations and the biomedical industry.
 Accredited by the Association for Assessment and Accreditation of Laboratory Animal Care, the laboratories further serve as an ideal site for pre-clinical studies in compliance with federal and institutional guidelines.

 Applicant Information